javascript-tutorial/en.javascript.info/1-js/5-deeper/1-recursion/article.md

 alert( pow(2, 3) );
 ```

-The line changes, so the context is now:
+The variables are same, but the line changes, so the context is now:

 <ul class="function-execution-context-list">
   <li>